Skip to main content

 audience: aibox-frontend

-External callers must not rely on spoofable identity headers.
-The gateway strips inbound values for:
+External callers must not rely on identity headers — the gateway strips them on entry and re-stamps trusted values (services/gateway/internal/middleware/auth.go):

 • X-Tenant-ID